This program is listed on the AZ Eligible Training Provider List.

 - be an AZ resident for at least one year

-- be at least high school age
+- be at least 13 years of age

 - be able to provide adequate care for the essential needs of the dog assigned during the training process